The Seelie Court, the House of Morning

 Dreams, desire, instinct.
 Validity, purpose, individuality.
 Ambition, illusion, emotion.
 Defense, assertion, boundaries.
 Fortitude, commitment, invention.
 Honing, refining, shifting.
 Perspective, strength, shedding.
 Change, influence, reckoning.
 Completion, endings, release.

 New moon shadows favor lunacy.
 An elevator to the thirteenth floor.
 Going beyond the pale.
 Losing the wrinkled map that already knows where to go.
 How over two dozen kinds of butterflies learned nocturnal.
 How too much light can blind.
-That some seeing comes from being left in the dark, discovering a new way home.
+That some seeing comes from being left in pitch dark, searching out a new way home.
 The shock of metamorphosis.
 White knuckle self-esteem.
 Deadweight to be culled and buried.
 Soil that needs tilled for new life to take root.
 The way even the moon cracks.
+The way the moon always fills again.